Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Is an NSAID appropriate given my dog’s history and labs?
+- Is this NSAID appropriate for my dog’s diagnosis and age?

 Authoritative Sources